iankimdev/iankimdev/README.md

-# Back-End Developer
+# Ian Kim
-Hello!
-I'm a developer committed to continuous growth.
-My profound interest in mathematics and data, rooted in problem-solving and optimization, fuels my passion.
-I aspire to be a developer with deep knowledge, aiming to be a trusted collaborator in the tech community.
-I believe in the power of in-depth knowledge and sharing experiences.

-I am determined to make a positive impact on humanity by using the potential of computers I love.
-My career goal is to contribute to human lives through the services I create.
-Let's collaborate, share ideas, and communicate with other developers to bring our shared visions to life.

-## Experiences
-- Serverless framework
-- Micro Service Architecture

-## Stacks
-- Node.js, Typescript
-- Python, Django,
-- AWS Lambda, EC2, S3, RDS(PostgreSQL), DynamoDB, SNS, SQS
-- Azure Function, Blob Storage, ServiceBus Topic/Queue, CosmosDB
-- Docker, Nginx
-- Git, Github
+Backend Engineer

+Driven by a profound interest in mathematics and problem-solving, I am passionate about finding solutions and optimizations. <br>
+My goal is to contribute to improving human life, leveraging my skills and dedication.